samtron1412/docs/art/art.md

    competencies seem unrelated.
 5. Experimenting: exploring new possibilities by trying them out, building models, and taking them apart for further improvement.

+Questions
+- What do you see?
+- What do you think?
+- How do you feel?